 Jeff Buckley had the blackest eyes of anyone I’ve ever met.
-That sounds like the usual mythic-romantic death-cult garbage people write about dead rockstars, but also happen to be true.
+That sounds like the usual mythic-romantic death-cult garbage people write about dead rockstars, but also happens to be true.
 It was the first thing that struck me about him.

 This was the afternoon of February 28, 1995.
 Buckley had just arrived in the perpetually rain-swept Glasgow from Brussels, in the midst of the gruelling world tour to promote his recently-released debut album, Grace.
 He was not then, of course, the legend he has become since drowning in Wolf River in Memphis in May 1997, the sainted artist now claimed as having influenced everyone from Radiohead to Jamie Cullum.
 But everyone thought Buckley might just turn out to be something special.
 Grace was good, extraordinary in places – what most excited people about Buckley back then, though, was the sense of what he might do next.
 Already, in his restless live performances, mixing up the MC5 and Benjamin Britten, he was far outstripping what he had achieved on that album.

 For the moment, however, he was just a tired, pale young guy with an inky spider’s nest of hair, staring out the window at the rain.
 For the previous two months, Buckley and his band had crawled the world, playing almost every night, New York to Tokyo to Frankfurt to Paris and all points between.
 Their tour bus smelled like it.
 First thing he told me was he hadn’t slept in a proper bed for ten nights.
 Five more days in the UK, he said, and he was set for a six-week break.
 He sounded like a prisoner up for parole.